ErikFogelstrand/OOPP-eenn/README.md

 TOOLS:
 **Shovel**: Use this to turn grass and fertile soil tiles into dirt tiles.
-Hoe: Transform grass or dirt tiles into fertile soil, where you can plant your seeds.
+**Hoe:** Transform grass or dirt tiles into fertile soil, where you can plant your seeds.
-Hand: Harvest crops.
+**Hand:** Harvest crops.
-To use a tool, select it from your hot bar using keys 1-5 and face the tile you want to interact with.
+To use a tool, select it from your hot bar using keys **1-5** and face the tile you want to interact with.
 If you want to use your hand, select an empty slot or item that can't interact with the world (e.g. a carrot).
-Then press E to use the tool!
+Then press **E** to use the tool!

 ITEMS:
-Food: Food items can be harvested from crops you grow.
+**Food:** Food items can be harvested from crops you grow.
-Water: Drink water to quench the rabbit's thirst and keep the stats balanced.
+**Water:** Drink water to quench the rabbit's thirst and keep the stats balanced.
 Water is also used to water crops.
-Seeds: Use these to grow crops!
+**Seeds:** Use these to grow crops!
 Plant them on fertile soil, water them regularly, and wait for the harvest.
 Food and water items are consumed by pressing F.
-Seeds are planted by facing a plantable dirt tile and pressing E.
+Seeds are planted by facing a plantable dirt tile and pressing **E**.

 INVENTORY:
-Your items and tools are stored in an inventory that you can access by pressing Q. To move the items around in the inventory, first select the chosen item by pressing E and then move around the inventory slots by using the arrow keys.
-Press E again once you have reached your chosen slot.
+Your items and tools are stored in an inventory that you can access by pressing **Q**.
+To move the items around in the inventory, first select the chosen item by pressing **E** and then move around the inventory slots by using the arrow keys.
+Press **E** again once you have reached your chosen slot.

 HOME:
 Your home is used to replenish your sleep stats.
-The cozy little hole on the screen is the place where you rest, face in that direction and press E to sleep. ᶻ 𝘇 𐰁
+The cozy little hole on the screen is the place where you rest, face in that direction and press **E** to sleep. ᶻ 𝘇 𐰁

 AND LASTLY...
 Have fun and relax by playing this game!
 Remember to keep your rabbit happy and satisfied and make sure to let us know if you have any suggestions